thiboverbeerst/legal-center/policies/cookie-policy.md

 ### Analytics and customization cookies

-These cookies collect information that is used either in aggregate form to help us understand how our Website is being used or how effective our marketing campaigns are, or to help us customize our Website for you.
+These cookies collect information that is used either in aggregate form to help me understand how my Website is being used or how effective my marketing campaigns are, or to help me customize my Website for you.

 <details>